NVIDIA/NeMo-Guardrails/docs/getting_started/4_input_rails/README.md

 ```

 ```
 Hello!
-As an InfoBot, I can provide you with the latest Employment Situation data published by the US Bureau of Labor Statistics.
-Is there anything specific you would like to know about the current job market?
+I am InfoBot, and I am here to provide you with information about the Employment Situation data published by the US Bureau of Labor Statistics every month.
+I can answer any questions you have about this data set.
+How can I assist you?
 ```

 Let's inspect what happened under the hood: